VictorTirado/Research-Licenses/README.md

 For the owner's license, the user pays not to get the program but his activation license.
 This software does not belong to you, so you can not change the source code.
 Apart from this limitation, it can not be distributed without the permission of its owner.
 This software can be obtained in more than one way:
 - **In a single payment**: The case of Windows, the user pays when buying the computer and in case an update is removed, the Windows that user has will be updated without any cost.
-- **Monthly**: Programs such as Creative Cloud, when hiring this service the user is given the license to access all their programs for a certain amount of time.
+- **Payments**: Programs such as Creative Cloud, when hiring this service the user is given the license to access all their programs for a certain amount of time.
 Once it expires, you must pay again if you want to continue using them.

 |Advantage|Disadvantages|
 |:---------:|:---------:|